Facebook Pixel

 Overview of Jennifer Harbison

-Jennifer Harbison was an ambitious, trustworthy, and mature 17-year-old high school senior at Lanier High school in Austin, Texas.
+Jennifer Harbison was an ambitious, trustworthy, and mature 17 year old high school senior at Lanier High School in Austin, Texas.

 Source: CBS News/AP Images